leandroaah/store/README.md

 # Steps to start :

 1. Clone / Download the project into your local
-2. Open the Command prompt and navigat to project location
+2. Open the Command prompt and navigate to project location
 3. Execute the following Maven command's
     - mvn clean :- To clean the maven repo
     - mvn compile :- To compile project